rayray39/gympal/README.md

 6. Using the Django framework as an abstraction of SQL, to create models and enable the interaction with database.
 7. Using Python to create view functions that allow the frontend (client-side JavaScript) to interact with the backend (Django) and vice versa.
 8. Django's Model-View-Template (MVT) software design pattern.

+# File Structure
+`gym` is the name of the application and `capstone` is the name of the project.
+`gym/models.py` contains the Django models used.
+There are 4 models created for GymPal.
+1. User - represents either the client or the trainer.
+2. Star - a Star object captures the relationship between the trainer that has been starred by a client.
+3. Booking - a Booking object captures the relationship and information regarding a booking made between a client and a trainer.
+4. Review - a Review object represents the relationship and information regarding a review left by a client, the content and the trainer's page.

+`gym/views.py` contains all the view functions necessary for processing of data and transferring of data back to the client-side.
+`gym/templates/gym` contains all the HTML files for the web pages.
+`gym/static/gym` contains all the CSS files necessary for the styling of the web pages.
+`gym/urls.py` contains the urls (API endpoints that the Frontend invokes, to allow Backend to process the data).

+# How to Use
+- In the master branch, download all the files.
+- Ensure that Python (3.9.X) and Django (4.2.X) are installed, preferablly in a virtual environment.
+- Open the command prompt, and perform the following steps
+    1. `python manage.py makemigrations gym`, this step creates the set of 'instructions' to allow Django to build the database models.
+    2. `python manage.py migrate`, this step implements the set of 'instructions' created in step 1.
+    3. `python manage.py runserver`, this step creates the server locally.
+    4. Enter the local server address into the web browser and the website should appear.